Kennedy Ryan's romances are coming for your heartstrings

 Like LeBeau, Ryan, who's 50, didn't see her own identity reflected in the romance space when she was growing up in the 1980s and 90s.

-"The thing about romance, at that point, it was so white-sis-het," Ryan said.
+"The thing about romance, at that point, it was so white-cis-het," Ryan said.
 "There weren't a lot of options that were diverse."

 On top of that, she had to keep her interest in the genre under wraps.
 Ryan said her mom wouldn't allow titles by bestselling authors like Kathleen Woodiwiss or Johanna Lindsey inside the house.